dbousfie/1026bot/syllabus.md

 How generative technology will NOT be used in assessment:

 No grades will be assigned solely with generative technology at any point in this course.
-Assessment will always be done by the instructor in accordance with the course outlines, because of the unpredictability and unreliability of current generative technology.
+Assessment will always be done by the instructor/graders in accordance with the course outlines, because of the unpredictability and unreliability of current generative technology.

 No personal or individual identifiers will ever be included in the assessment of material by any generative technology.